What is JoJo’s Bizarre Adventure?

 And just to put the icing on the cake, Araki builds a cliffhanger on pages 136–137—right before the big revelation.

-After having a confident Kakyoin delivering a line that seems to anticipate his victory on Dio at the beginning of page 136, he closes the spread by letting an all but frightened Dio Brando utter a sentence that forewarns a potential overturning of the situation in the very last panel of the left-hand page 137.
+After having a confident Kakyoin deliver a line that seems to anticipate his victory over Dio at the beginning of page 136, Araki closes the spread by letting an all but frightened Dio Brando utter a sentence that forewarns a potential overturning of the situation in the very last panel of the left-hand page 137.

 Since page 137 is the last page in the spread, we readers have to turn the page to move the plot forward and learn what Dio will do.

-The suspense caused by the cliffhanger has indeed the main purpose to motivate us in reaching the next page, but it also contributes incidentally to further dilating our perception of time.
-Turning that paper page becomes particularly “heavy” since we perceive it as an obstacle that slows down our reading experience.
+The suspense caused by the cliffhanger indeed motivates us to reach the next page, but it also contributes incidentally to further dilating our perception of time.
+Turning that paper page becomes particularly “heavy” as we perceive it as an obstacle that slows down our reading experience.

 The sequence of panels and their elements